RespiraWorks/Ventilator/manufacturing/filter_holder/README.md

 ### Lower Face Plate

 This is a clear acrylic sheet that houses the filter assembly.
 It is mounted using heat inserts.
 Link to the part file is given in [Source files](#Source-files) below.
-Some other useful files for the same part are [.idw 2D drawing](CAD/LowerAcrylicFacePlate.idw), [.pdf 2D drawing](CAD/LowerAcrylicFacePlate.pdf),[.stl for 3D printing](CAD/LowerAcrylicFacePlate.stl),[.dxf of the front face for laser cutting](CAD/LowerAcrylicFacePlate_FrontFace.dxf).
+Some other useful files for the same part are [.idw 2D drawing](CAD/LowerAcrylicFacePlate.idw), [.pdf 2D drawing](CAD/LowerAcrylicFacePlate.pdf),[.dxf of the front face for laser cutting](CAD/LowerAcrylicFacePlate_FrontFace.dxf).

 ![](CAD/LowerAcrylicFacePlate.jpg)